-At any time after we become eligible to file a registration statement on Form S-3, Deerfield will be entitled, upon its written request, and some holders of shares of our common stock that were issued upon conversion or reclassification of our redeemable convertible preferred stock have the right to participate in any such demand, to have such shares registered by us on a Form S-3 registration statement at our expense, subject to other specified conditions and limitations.
-Upon receipt of this demand, the holders of shares of common stock that were issued upon conversion or reclassification of our redeemable convertible preferred stock and some holders of shares of our common stock would be entitled to participate in this registration.
+At any time after we become eligible to file a registration statement on Form S-3, Deerfield will be entitled, upon their written request, to have such shares registered by us on a Form S-3 registration statement at our expense, subject to other specified conditions and limitations.
+Upon receipt of this demand, the holders of shares of common stock that are issued upon conversion or reclassification of our redeemable convertible preferred stock and some holders of shares of our common stock would be entitled to participate in this registration.
+An aggregate of 5,894,703 shares of common stock and 2,277,533 shares issuable upon the exercise of warrants will be entitled to these Form S-3 registration rights.